phelipetls/seriesbr/docs/source/demos/IPEA.rst

    [474 rows x 4 columns]

-It also accepts keyword arguments to filter for metadata values.
+And it also accepts keyword arguments to filter by metadata.

 For example, if you're looking for a macroeconomic, monthly time series measured in percent points, you could try: